What You Need To Know About Employee Turnover

 Issues at the hiring stage

-As per the RainMaker Group, 80% of employee turnover is due to issues at the hiring stage itself.
+As per the RainMaker Group, 80% of employees who left is due to issues at the hiring stage itself.
 That’s why it is extremely important to ensure that you have an effective hiring process updated with latest technologies.
 Along with this, you must also pay attention to factors such as being a cultural fit and company alignment along with experience.

-Another crucial factor contributing towards employee turnover is bad management.
-It is a proven fact that 90% of employees do not quit their jobs; they quit their managers.
+Another crucial factor contributing towards staff turnover is bad management.
+It is a proven fact that 90% of people leave not because of their job; they quit their managers.

 Tips to Reduce Employee Turnover

 Focusing on employee engagement and employee growth will indeed reward you with reduced employee turnover.
-Let’s take a look at a few tips that you can use to bring down your employee turnover rate.
+Let’s dividing the number and take a look at a few tips that you can use to bring down your employee turnover rate.

 Since the hiring process is where it all begins, you need to ensure it’s effective.
 Ensure your hiring process addresses cultural fit, aligns the candidate with your organisation’s mission, and considers the values of a candidate apart from his or her skill set or prior experience in the domain.
 While it may take some time to get the hiring process right, yet it is better to do it right the first time instead of doing it over and over again.